E9 European long distance path: England

-The path follows the southern coast to Plymouth in England, and then following the English south coast as far as Dover, where another ferry crossing returns the route to Calais in France.
+The path follows the southern coast to Plymouth in England, continuing on the English south coast as far as Dover, where another ferry crossing returns the route to Calais in France.
 In England the path follows parts of the South West Coast Path, the Solent Way, the South Downs Way and the Saxon Shore Way paths.
 The British route itself includes an alternative route via the Isle of Wight.

 Belgium

 The path then follows the coast of Belgium.

 Netherlands

 The path follows the coast of the Netherlands.
 Here it follows the Dutch North Sea Trail, which includes 5 successive trails: